l0uisgrange/diskey/README.md

 ## Gettings started

-All you need to do is download the latest version.
+All you need to do is download the [latest version](https://github.com/l0uisgrange/diskey/releases/latest/) ⚡️.
 There is no need to install TeX, LaTeX or any other software.

 ### Requirements